 Preliminary Tree Retention Rating

-Size Cond ition
+Cine Condition

-Good Fair Poor Very Poor
+Size Good Fair Poor Very Poor

 Very Large High Moderate Low Low

 Large High Moderate Low Low

 Medium Moderate Moderate Low Low

-Small Moderate Moderate Low Low
+Small Moderate Low Low Low

-Very Small Moderate Low Low Low
+Very Small Low Low Low Low

 The Preliminary Tree Retention Rating gives a base rating for all trees regardless of other environmental and/or amenity factors and any Special Value considerations.
 The Preliminary Tree Retention Rating can only be modified if these factors are considered to be of high or low enough importance to warrant increasing or, in a few cases, lowering the original rating.